-All of our farm visits and forest school activities are run by a trained leader (CEVAS and Forest School level 3 qualified), and the farm meets appropriate health and safety guidelines for hosting visits from school children.
+All of our farm visits and forest school activities are run by a trained leader (CEVAS and Forest School level 3 qualified), and the farm meets appropriate health and safety guidelines for hosting visits from school children, and that’s when health insurance could be essential to protect children in all environments.
 We offer pre-visits to teachers, during which we discuss specific learning needs to integrate the field trip with the classroom.
 We provide guidance on preparing to come to the farm, and assistance in preparing risk assessments.

 We are 30 miles from London, close to Stevenage, St. Alban’s, Luton, Hitchin, Harpenden, Welwyn and Hatfield.
 We can offer a range of activities throughout the seasons, which can be tailored to the visitors’ needs.

 To arrange a visit, please call 01438 871 948 or e-mail firstname.lastname@example.org

 Address: Easthall Farm, St. Paul’s Walden, Hitchin, Herts SG4 8BP

 This historical estate comprises a mixed farm of cereal crops and beef cattle, a walled garden containing an old fruit orchard and commercial vegetable production, and woodlands.
 This environment offers an opportunity to teach about farming, food production, conservation, wildlife, tree planting, and woodland management.